 Only fly when you absolutely must

-Currently there is no viable alternative to air travel beyond trains, buses and boats.
-Until someone figures out how to decarbonise airplanes we are going to have to make some sacrifices to our lifestyles.
+Until someone figures out how to decarbonise airplanes we are going to have to make some changes to our lifestyles.
 Try and save flying for long-haul journeys which can’t be achieved any other way.
 If you need to travel a shorter distance there’s usually another way.
 Look into it, cleaner travels methods like rail can be cheaper, and while it may take longer, you will get to experience more along the way.

 How much would this help?